id3as/demo-ps/README.md

 - This app is written in Purescript on the frontend, and Purescript on the backend (using Purerl + Stetson + Pinto)
 - This app demonstrates basic CRUD
 - This app demonstrates an extremely basic UI using view models from the backend
+- This app demonstrates a basic SPA with client-side navigation/etc using Halogen
 - This app demonstrates a contrived use of a gen server
 - This app demonstrates some very basic interop with Erlang on the backend